DocumentationAPI Reference

 Step 2 - Instantiate the Drop-In

-To instantiate the most basic version of the Reach Drop-In, there are four main components:
+To instantiate the most basic version of the Reach Drop-In, follow these steps:

 1. Add an HTML container element to your page to hold the Drop-In